warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 - A matcha latte cafe.
 - A mathematics-themed camp that serves pi(e) every day at 3:14pm.

 And that's just a few.
-This isn't even counting the art installations I saw!
-More on that later.
+This isn't even counting the art installations!
+But more on them later.

 ### So, what is Burning Man?
 Is it hedonist utopia?
 According to Ben (my camp's lead in 2024):
 > "Burning Man is a **potluck** where you can bring literally anything."

 I agree with Ben's take.
-Some people bring drugs, nudity, zeitgeist-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc..
-All this stuff is cool.
+Some people bring drugs, nudity, zeitgeist-defying fashion, etc. to the potluck; others bring food, workshops, spiritual experiences, etc ... all this stuff is cool.
 None of these things are better than others; everyone is welcome, even those who attend just for the partying, because they're bringing their genuine self to those parties and contributing positive energy.

 With 80,000 attendees, there's something for everyone at the Burn.

 ## Stuff I did day to day
 What does one do at Burning Man?
 Burn a man?
 Yes (but only on Saturday).

-Btw, images are kind of buggy on my website.
-If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
+> [!warning] Btw, images are buggy on my website
+> If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
-- My impression has always been that Burning Man is difficult to understand from the outside looking in, especially since curated social media distorts it.
+> - My impression has always been that Burning Man is difficult to understand from the outside looking in, especially since curated social media distorts it.
 So I tried to include the more mundane aspects of the Burn in that album: camp build and teardown, dinner, some shared ceremonies, biking around, etc.
-- Hope it's fun to look at!
+> - Hope it's fun to look at!

 ### Pre-burn (Late March 2024 - August)
-The first step came long before actually visiting the desert.
-I needed to decide how I'd camp in the desert.
-To not be an observer, I chose to camp with a themecamp, i.e. a camp that provides a service to the massive potluck of Burning Man.
+Preparation for Burning Man starts long before the event.
+For me as a first-timer, I needed to decide who I'd camp with (camping solo is a thing too, but I didn't want to do that).
+I chose to camp with a themecamp, i.e. a camp that provides a good or service to the massive potluck of Burning Man.

 The camp I chose: Infinite Love.
 IL hosts workshops focused on growing and kindling love for one's self and others.

 ![[programming-sign_3__1_.png]]
 _2024's official programming poster.
 I was in charge of making this!_

-I'm unfamiliar with how other camps handle new campers, but joining IL involved a short Google Docs application plus vibe check interview.
-I suspect the interview exists just to vet out the new burners (affectionately called "virgin burners" or "birgins") who aren't prepared to contribute proportional effort to the camp relative to what they consume.
-I had previously volunteered as a pro bono photographer at one of IL's fundraiser parties in April, which was a signal that probably nudged my application into the "we don't have to worry about this guy freeloading" territory.
+I'm unfamiliar with how other camps handle new campers, but joining IL involved (1) a short Google Docs application and (2) vibe check interview.
+I suspect the interview exists just to vet out the new burners (affectionately called "virgin burners" or "birgins") who aren't prepared to contribute effort to the camp relative to what they consume.
+I had previously volunteered as a pro bono photographer at one of IL's fundraiser parties in April, which probably nudged my application into the territory of "we don't have to worry about this guy freeloading."
 So I applied [[2024-04-25]] and was accepted sometime early May.

-IL is very granularly organized.
+IL is pretty organized.
 To organize the 65 campers worth of effort, they put together a massive spreadsheet of the roles that need filling:

 ![[Screenshot_20240902-115421.png]]
-_Example screenshot.
+_Sample screenshot.
 Sheets like this are pretty standard practice for camps_

-So I signed up for a bunch of work.
-Some of it involved making a sign, like the poster above.
+I signed up for a bunch of work in early May, ~3-4 months before the burn would happen.

 ![[PXL_20240824_012645782.MP.jpg]]
 _I also made this sign_

-I concluded the best way to get to the playa was to take the official, volunteer-run Burner Express (BxB) from San Francisco to Black Rock City.
-Conveniently, that bus boards at Civic Center, just 3 blocks from my apartment.
-I bought a ticket with a bike pass, so they would carry my bike for me.
+I concluded the best way to reach Black Rock City was to take the official, volunteer-run Burner Express bus (BxB) from San Francisco to BRC.
+Conveniently, the BxB boards at Civic Center, only 3 blocks from my apartment.
+I bought a ticket with a bike pass.

 ### T minus ~2 weeks before the burn
-You need to bring a _lot_ of stuff to survive in the desert.
+You need to bring a _lot_ to survive in the desert.
 I can't overstate how involved this step is.
-Example stuff I ordered:
+Just a sample of the stuff I ordered:
 - A used bike I was OK getting annihilated by the desert dust
 - LEDs to affix to my bike and self so I'm visible during dust storms and at night
 - Goggles and dust masks